carpentries-incubator/ML_with_AWS_SageMaker/episodes/Interacting-with-code-repo.md

 Adding `.ipynb` files to `.gitignore` is a good practice if you plan to only commit `.py` scripts.
 This will prevent accidental commits of Jupyter Notebook files across all subfolders in the repository.

-Here’s how to add `.ipynb` files to `.gitignore` to ignore them project-wide:
+Here's how to add `.ipynb` files to `.gitignore` to ignore them project-wide:

 1. **Cd to git repo folder**
     First make sure we're in the repo folder